Flat space gravity at finite cutoff: Conclusions

 The correct solution for this problem has already been constructed numerically \cite{Adam:2011dn}.
 These solutions are not Kerr black holes; since they are solutions inside of a finite cavity, they can circumvent the uniqueness theorem regarding Kerr black holes by not being asymptotically flat.
-It would be extremely interesting to solve the equations analytically in a small angular velocity expansion to extract $c_2$, which also has a conjectured sign constraint in QFT \cite{allameh}, although we have not pursued this.
+It would be interesting to solve the equations analytically in a small angular velocity expansion to extract $c_2$, which may also have a sign constraint in QFT \cite{Benjamin:2023qsc, allameh}.
+Note however that, unlike with spherical symmetry, the rotation parameter of a Wick-rotated axisymmetric solution will need to be complexified to ensure reality of the metric.